hashicorp/terraform-provider-vault/website/docs/guides/policies.html.markdown

 Instead, the Vault provider should be given a token that limits its actions to only the operations that it needs to provision Vault's resources.

-For example, the following policy would limit the Vault provider to enabling and configuring the Google Cloud secrets engine via the `vault_gcp_secret_backend`
+For example, the following policy would limit the Vault provider to managing the lifecycle of the Google Cloud secrets engine via the `vault_gcp_secret_backend`
 resource:

 ```hcl